 A Bangalore to Wayanad road trip to spend a long weekend seems like a great idea.
 But, is it doable?
-Well, yes, it most certainly is.
+Yes, it is.
 Wayanad shares its border with Karnataka and is easily accessible via National and State Highways.
-In fact, there are three routes, that are quite popular with road-trippers, traveling from Bangalore to Wayanad.
+Three routes are quite popular with road-trippers, traveling from Bangalore to Wayanad.
 The roads are in good condition for most parts, especially the sections that are part of the National Highway.

-It takes just over six hours to reach Wayanad, by road, from Bangalore.
-The distance between the two places is not much, but it takes time to reach because the terrain is hilly, with steep inclines, narrow roads and hairpin bends.
+It takes just over six hours to reach Wayanad by road from Bangalore.
+The Bangalore to Wayanad distance between is not much, but it takes time to get there because the terrain is hilly, with steep inclines, narrow roads, and hairpin bends.
 It is not advisable to do high speed, especially once you enter the Western Ghats.

-A number of Wayanad resorts tour packages offer a luxurious stay in well-appointed cottages.
-And if you arrive in your own vehicle you will have the privilege of enjoying Wayanad at your own pace, without having to depend on others for your travel needs.
-Let’s help you plan your Wayanad trip from Bangalore
+Several forest resorts in Wayanad offer a luxurious stay in well-appointed cottages.
+And if you arrive in your vehicle, you will have the privilege of enjoying Wayanad at your own pace, without having to depend on others for your travel needs.
+Let’s help you plan your Wayanad trip from Bangalore with the right understanding of the Bangalore to Wayanad distance and routes.

 Bangalore to Wayanad via Mysore

-It takes roughly 7 hours to cover the distance of 303 km between Bangalore and Wayanad, when you approach it via Mysore.
+It takes roughly 7 hours to cover the Bangalore to Wayanad distance of 303 km when you approach it via Mysore.
 Keep this in mind before starting your journey.
-Remember, you will be driving through the Ghats – it gets dark earlier and the roads can get engulfed in fog, making visibility poor.
+Remember, you will be driving through the Ghats – it gets dark earlier, and the roads can get engulfed in fog, making visibility poor.

 The route you will take is Bangalore → Channapatna → Sriragapatna → Mysore → Kartikulam → Kaithakal → Wayanad